-The High Fidelity Interface comes with a collection of default scripts designed to improve your experience as a user and provide you with tools you need to be a High Fidelity developer.
-Some of these scripts are run by default, others are available to you to run as needed.
+The High Fidelity Interface comes with a collection of default scripts designed to improve your experience as a user and provide you with the tools you need to be a High Fidelity developer.

-To see the list of scripts currently running or available, select Edit > Running Scripts or press Ctrl + J to open the Running Scripts panel.
+To see the list of scripts currently running or available, go to Edit > Running Scripts or press Ctrl + J to open the Running Scripts window.

 Just below the Reload All and Remove All buttons is the list of currently running scripts.
-When you first start Interface, it runs a number of default scripts designed to improve the experience, and if you have just started Interface, the scripts you see listed here are the default scripts.
+When you first start Interface, it runs a number of default scripts.
+These scripts are listed in this window.

-Below the running scripts, you will see a file browser that shows the available scripts.
-High Fidelity provides a number of additional scripts to help you either improve your user experience or provide tools for developing your own content.
+Below the running scripts, you will see a file browser that shows other available scripts.

 For more information about how to run scripts in Interface, see Running Scripts in Interface.

 The following chart lists the scripts run by default and provides a brief description of what each script does.

 ||This is a default script that will set your enviroment before you begin to use Interface.||For information on starting and stopping scripts, see Running Scripts in Interface.|